jiwagon/Tumblr-iOS-App/README.md

 Submitted by: Ji Zhang

 This simple social media app fetches a feed of blog posts from the Tumblr API and displays them in a scrolling list via a table view.
+Users can pull to refresh and view more posts alternating content from two Tumblr accounts.

 Time spent: 8 hours spent in total